LiuliuLexie/head-md-softrobotics2/process/all-process-here.md

 - [ ] presentation preparation

 presentation:
+- +last page: future development and growing
-- mention the network
+- the network
-- mention possibilities and flexibility
+- developing, more possibilities and flexibility with more sensors and recoding
+- material: white silicone rubber - soft, elastic, resilient, semi-transparent, brings life

+presentation pdf location:
+> 250115_HEAD-MD1_Soft-Robots_Liuliu-Zhu_Coneics.pdf

+**Comments from AM & DES**
+- the necessity network, module design
+- Add the comments/user journey and network scenario to the presentation